sinchan1999/Java-JDBC-basicTemplates/README.md

 # Java-JDBC-basicTemplates
 This repo helps in establishing JDBC connections with mySQL in very less time.

+Just one need to change the url,uname,pass accroding to their own mySql details.

 ## 7 Steps to remember in JDBC:
 /*1. import ---> java.sql